daxpatel2/bitcask/README.md

 Writing Data (Put)

-When a new KV pair is submitted, the engine appends it to the active datafile and then updates the KeyDir with the new position.
+When a new KV pair is submitted, the engine appends it to the active datafile and then updates the DataMap with the new position.
 This requires just one disk write (an append, which is very fast) and an in-memory map update.

 The Put function serializes the key and value according to the on-disk format:

-func (s *Store) Put(key string, value string) error {
+func (s *FileStore) Put(key string, value string) error {
 offset, err := s.File.Seek(0, io.SeekEnd)
 if err != nil {
 return fmt.Errorf("failed to seek EOF: %w", err)